 Letters of Recommendation

-Preference is given to applicants with at least two of the three letters from experienced health care professionals who observed or supervised you in a clinical setting.
+3 Letters of Recommendation are required.
+At least two of the three letters are required from experienced health care professionals who observed or supervised you in a clinical setting; it is highly recommended at least one letter come from a practicing Physician Assistant.
 No personal recommendations are accepted.

 Students must meet technical standards for admission, progression, and graduation from the PA program.